 Fourth of July is one of the biggest barbecuing days of the year.
-I honestly don’t think I know of anyone who doesn’t have plans because – hey – this is America & it’s what we do on 4th of July – right?
+I honestly don’t think I know of anyone who doesn’t have plans because – hey – this is America and it’s what we do on 4th of July – right?
 How green is your barbecuing?
-Please read below about some simple tips to make sure your plans for this 4th are red, white, blue AND green!
+Here are some simple tips to make sure your plans for this 4th are red, white, blue AND green!

-Pima County, Ariz. – Try to barbecue without the lighter fluid over the July 4 holiday and you’ll reduce the amount of volatile organic compounds released into the air.
+Try to barbecue without the lighter fluid and you’ll reduce the amount of volatile organic compounds released into the air.
 Mixed with sunshine and other pollutants, those chemicals add to ground-level ozone.
 They can also taint the taste of the food you are grilling.
 (Mrs. Green’s thoughts?
 You can really taste it!)

 Grilling with propane gas, natural gas or solar energy also reduces air pollution.

-Pima County also suggests using plates, napkins, and forks and knives that can be used again, to help save natural resources by reducing waste.
+Please use plates, napkins, and forks and knives that can be used again to help save natural resources by reducing waste.

-And, it’s cheaper to use a paste made of baking soda and water, and a wire brush, to clean your barbecue grill.
+And, it’s cheaper to use a paste made of baking soda and water to clean your barbecue grill.
 It costs pennies and is completely non-toxic.
 Aerosol oven cleaners give off toxic fumes.

 PLEASE get creative with decorating.
 Buy things you can reuse year after year – like the American flag and red, white & blue plates.
 Use pitchers of water instead of plastic water bottles, splurge on organic tomatoes and lettuce.
 Minimize the waste you create in every way you can think of – for the sake of the planet.